shmsw25/AmbigQA/README.md

 If you find the AmbigQA task or AmbigNQ dataset useful, please cite our paper:
 ```
+@article{ min2020ambigqa,
+  title={ AmbigQA: Answering Ambiguous Open-domain Questions },
+  author={ Min, Sewon and Michael, Julian and Hajishirzi, Hannaneh and Zettlemoyer, Luke },
+  journal={ arXiv preprint arXiv:2004.10645 },
+  year={2020}
+}
 ```

 Please also make sure to credit and cite the creators of Natural Questions, the dataset which we built ours off of:
 ```
-@article{kwiatkowski2019natural,
+@article{ kwiatkowski2019natural,
-  title={Natural questions: a benchmark for question answering research},
+  title={ Natural questions: a benchmark for question answering research},
-  author={Kwiatkowski, Tom and Palomaki, Jennimaria and Redfield, Olivia and Collins, Michael and Parikh, Ankur and Alberti, Chris and Epstein, Danielle and Polosukhin, Illia and Devlin, Jacob and Lee, Kenton and others},
+  author={ Kwiatkowski, Tom and Palomaki, Jennimaria and Redfield, Olivia and Collins, Michael and Parikh, Ankur and Alberti, Chris and Epstein, Danielle and Polosukhin, Illia and Devlin, Jacob and Lee, Kenton and others },
-  journal={Transactions of the Association for Computational Linguistics},
+  journal={ Transactions of the Association for Computational Linguistics },
-  year={2019}
+  year={ 2019 }
 }
 ```